English Courses

 3 credits

-This course will explore how cultural discourses and literary theory engage with questions
+This course examines how cultural narratives and literary theory shape our understanding

-about nature, the environment, ecology, geocriticism, and notions such as the Anthropocene.
+of nature, the environment, and ecology, engaging with concepts such as the Anthropocene.

-Through reading, writing, thinking, and discussing, students will form new understandings
+Through reading, writing, discussion, and analysis, we will form and develop new ways

 Essential Studies: Humanities; also cross-listed core curriculum in Environmental